home-assistant/home-assistant.io/source/_docs/ecosystem/ios/notifications/actions.markdown

 ## {% linkable_title Category parameters %}

 - **name** (*Required*): A friendly name for this category.
 - **identifier** (*Required*): A unique identifier for the category.
-Must be uppercase and have no special characters or spaces.
+Since version 0.54, these must be lowercase.
+In versions prior to 0.54 these must be uppercase.
+They must not contain special characters or spaces, but may contain underscores.
 - **action** (*Required*): A list of actions.

 ## {% linkable_title Action parameters %}

 - **identifier** (*Required*): A unique identifier for this action.
-Must be uppercase and have no special characters or spaces.
+Must be uppercase for versions of homeassistant both pre- and post- version 0.54 and must also not contain any special characters or spaces, but may contain underscores.
 Only needs to be unique to the category, not unique globally.
 - **title** (*Required*): The text to display on the button.
 Keep it short.
 - **activationMode** (*Optional*): The mode in which to run the app when the action is performed.
 Setting this to `foreground` will make the app open after selecting.
 Default value is `background`.
 - **authenticationRequired** (*Optional*): If a truthy value (`true`, `True`, `yes`, etc.) the user must unlock the device before the action is performed.